Canvinus/JamaicanDigitalCurrency/README.md

 using LINK to fulfill requests

-#### contract DigitalCurrency is ingerited from ExchangeRate contains main logic
+#### contract DigitalCurrency is inherited from ExchangeRate contains main logic

 #### contract JMD is inherited from DigitalCurrency deployed in Kovan test network.
 Created to manipulate with JDR: https://kovan.etherscan.io/address/0x3c2460b42e37D0d9514117598Ea3E6836bC978cC